- 1 Purpose

 Applicants may request feedback concerning the position progression process and outcome by contacting the People Portfolio.

-Employees who were not supported by the Delegate for consideration for position progression may request an evaluation of their position by utilising the 'Seek Review' option in the online Enrich document.
+Employees who were not supported by the Delegate for consideration for position progression may request an evaluation of their position by utilising the 'Seek Review' option in the online performance planning and review system.

 5 Delegated Responsibilities

 Recommend or otherwise advancement to the next classification level, and approve funding.

 This procedure must be read in conjunction with its subordinate schedules as provided in the table below.

 Related forms, publications and websites